Secret Garden (South Korean TV series): Awards and nominations

-Remake
+Remakes

-Big Bang made a parody based on this drama with the title Secret Big Bang, starring G-Dragon as Ji Ra-im and T.O.P as Kim Joo-tap.
+In 2011, BigBang made a parody based on this drama with the title Secret Big Bang, starring G-Dragon as Gil Ra-im and T.O.P as Kim Joo-tap.

 In China, a film remake with the same title was released in 2012 starring Wallace Chung, Tan Weiwei and Korean singer Kangta.

 In Thailand, a remake with the title Secret Garden Thailand was released in 2016 starring Ananda Everingham and Pimchanok Luevisadpaibul.